GaloisInc/cryptol-specs/Primitive/Symmetric/Cipher/Stream/ZUC1_6_Tests.md

 This is followed by a table showing the state of the LFSR at the beginning of the computation.

-Then for the first 10 steps of the initialisation the content of X0,X1,X2,X3,R1,R2 is given in a table.
+Then for the first 10 steps of the initialization the content of X0,X1,X2,X3,R1,R2 is given in a table.
 Steps are indexed by *t* (for "time").

-Then the state of the LFSR and the nonlinear function F at the end of the initialisation is given.
+Then the state of the LFSR and the nonlinear function F at the end of the initialization is given.

 For the first 3 steps of keystream generation X0,X1,X2,X3,R1,R2 are given in a table.